mass-0910/whofetch/installer/windows/README.md

-# winget installer for windows
+# whofetch installer for Windows

 This directory contains the Inno Setup script that defines the whofetch installer for Windows OS.